-Psi Chi is the national honor society for students in psychology.
-The national organization was founded in 1929 for the purpose of encouraging, stimulating and maintaining scholarship in, and advancing the science of psychology.
+Psi Chi is the international honor society for students in psychology.
+The organization was founded in 1929 for the purpose of encouraging, stimulating, and maintaining scholarship in and advancing the science of psychology.
 The King's Chapter was founded in 1972.
 Students accepted for admission must be juniors or seniors, be in the top one-third of their class, have a minimum grade-point-average of 3.40 (4.0 scale), and have high standards of personal behavior.

-Sigma Tau Delta the International English Honor Society, was founded in 1924 to confer distinction for high achievement in English language and literature studies; to promote interest in literature and the English language on local campuses and in their surrounding communities; and to foster the discipline of English in all its aspects, including creative and critical writing.
-Members of the King's College Chapter, which was founded in 1995, must be junior or senior majors or minors with an average in English of 3.4 or better (4.0 scale), and they must be nominated and elected by current members.
+Sigma Tau Delta, the International English Honor Society, was founded in 1924 to confer distinction for high achievement in English language and literature studies; to promote interest in literature and the English language on local campuses and in their surrounding communities; and to foster the discipline of English in all its aspects, including creative and critical writing.
+Members of the King's College Chapter, Alpha Epsilon Beta, which was founded in 1995, must be junior or senior majors or minors with a minimum GPA in English of 3.4 (4.0 scale), a cumulative minimum GPA of 3.0, and they must be nominated and elected by current members.